 To be eligible for placement exams, a student must be a fully admitted Mountwest student, or currently enrolled in a secondary school.
-Students who have received a "NC," "F," or "W" grade, or have dropped or failed a developmental course are not eligible to take the placement exam.
+Students who have received a "NC", "F", or "W" grade, or have dropped or failed a co-requisite course are not eligible to take the Accuplacer exam.